 The Mallee Regional Partnership consults and engages with its community throughout the year.
-In 2019/20, this engagement will be through a small number of targeted deep dive meetings.
+In 2019/20, this engagement will be through targeted deep dive meetings.

 Focus areas are: